-The underwriters will be committed to take and pay for all of the shares being offered, if any are taken, other than the shares covered by the option described below unless and until this option is exercised.
+The underwriters are committed to take and pay for all of the ADSs being offered, if any are taken, other than the ADSs covered by the option described below unless and until this option is exercised.

-The underwriters have an option to buy up to an additional ordinary shares from us to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
-They may exercise that option for 30 days.
-If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.
+The underwriters have an option to buy up to an additional 1,323,529 ADSs from us to cover sales by the underwriters of a greater number of ADSs than the total number set forth in the table above.
+They may exercise that option for 30 days after the date of the final prospectus.
+If any ADSs are purchased pursuant to this option, the underwriters will severally purchase ADSs in approximately the same proportion as set forth in the table above.

-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by us.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+The following table shows the per ADS and total underwriting discounts and commissions to be paid to the underwriters by us.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 1,323,529 additional ADSs.

-No Full
+Full

-Paid by Us Exercise Exercise
+Paid by Us No Exercise Exercise

-Per share \$ \$
+Per ADS \$ 1.19 \$ 1.19

-Total \$ \$
+Total \$ 10,500,001 \$ 12,075,000

-Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
-After the initial offering of the shares, the representatives may change the offering price and the other selling terms.
-The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.
+ADSs sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
+Any ADSs sold by the underwriters to securities dealers may be sold at a discount of up to \$0.714 per ADS from the initial public offering price.
+After the initial offering of the ADSs, the representatives may change the offering price and the other selling terms.
+The offering of the ADSs by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-We and members of our senior management, our directors, and holders of all of our equity securities, or securities convertible into, or exchangeable or exercisable for, our equity securities, will agree with the underwriters, subject to limited exceptions, not to, directly or indirectly, offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale, or otherwise dispose of or hedge any of our equity securities, or any options or warrants to purchase our equity securities, or any securities convertible into, or exchangeable for or that represent the right to receive, our equity securities, without the prior written consent of the representatives of the underwriters for a period of 180 days from the date of this prospectus, whether owned as of the date of this prospectus or thereafter acquired.
-See "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.
+We and members of our senior management, our directors, and holders of substantially all of our equity securities, or securities convertible into, or exchangeable or exercisable for, our equity securities, have agreed with the underwriters, subject to limited exceptions, not to, directly or indirectly, offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale, or otherwise dispose of or hedge any of our equity securities, or any options or warrants to purchase our equity securities, or any securities convertible into, or exchangeable for or that represent the right to receive, our equity securities, without the prior written consent of the representatives of the underwriters for a period of 180 days from the date of this prospectus, whether owned as of the date of this prospectus or thereafter acquired.
+See "Shares and ADSs Eligible for Future Sale" for a discussion of certain transfer restrictions.

-Prior to this offering, there has been no public market for our shares.
-The initial public offering price will be negotiated among us and the representatives.
-Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be our historical performance, estimates of our business potential and earnings prospects, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+Prior to this offering, there has been no public market for our ordinary shares or ADSs.
+The initial public offering price was negotiated among us and the representatives.
+Among the factors considered in determining the initial public offering price of the ADSs, in addition to prevailing market conditions, were our historical performance, estimates of our business potential and earnings prospects, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.

-We intend to apply to list our ordinary shares on the Nasdaq Global Market under the symbol "AUTL."
+Our ADSs have been approved for listing on the Nasdaq Global Select Market under the symbol "AUTL."